SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This phrase was created as certain pollutants/contamination terms often give results for animals; thus they are combined with terms for humans.
 Certain diseases are also included in these terms for humans, because they are nearly always used in the context of humans and relevant for this topic.

-Specific chemicals were added from the WHO list of chemicals of major public health concern (<a id="WHOchem">[WHO, 2020b](#f11)</a>). `lead` must be searched for as part of a phrase, due to its use as a verb.
-Although the list specifies "highly hazardous pesticides", pesticides generally are searched for (research on limiting the health effects of all pesticides is considered relevant).
-Additional terms were added from the SDG topic page for chemicals and waste (<a id="SDGKPchem">[Sustainable Development Goals Knowledge Platform, n.d.](#f20)</a>). `contamination` is limited to `water contamination` and `soil contamination` (+ variants), as contamination of food and drinking water is covered in phrase 1 (due to the lack of terms for humans, it is hard to search more generally there without introducing noise from biology).
+Specific chemicals were added from the WHO list of chemicals of major public health concern (<a id="WHOchem">[WHO, 2020b](#f11)</a>).
+Although the list specifies "highly hazardous pesticides", pesticides generally are searched for (research on limiting the health effects of all pesticides is considered relevant). `lead` must be searched for as part of a phrase, due to its use as a verb.
+Additional terms were added from the SDG topic page for chemicals and waste (<a id="SDGKPchem">[Sustainable Development Goals Knowledge Platform, n.d.](#f20)</a>). `contamination` is limited to `water contamination` and `soil contamination` (+ variants) to limit to the environment.
+Contamination of drinking water is covered in phrase 1 (here `water` alone is sufficient, due to the *human* terms). `heavy metals` as a general term is not included - many results seemed to be toxicity in plants, despite the *human* terms.

 `poisoning$ OR poisoned` and `*toxicity` (covers gene/neuro/gonadotoxicity) were added to the mortality terms, as, in combination with the human terms, they are mostly used in the context of human illnesses. `fluorosis`, is a disease from excess fluoride.